 The Committee consists of two non-executive directors and three independent non-executive directors, and it remains to be chaired by one of the independent non-executive directors.

-2 Remuneration and Nomination Committee meeting were held during 2022.
+1 Remuneration and Nomination Committee meeting was held during 2023.

 (iii) Risk and Compliance Committee